-Job applications include questions inquiring whether you have been convicted of a crime or has a criminal record.
-For most applicants with records, this typically means that they are immediately out of the running for that job as a potential employer will disqualify anyone with a record.
+Job applications include questions inquiring whether you have been convicted of a crime or have a criminal record.
+For most applicants with records, this typically means that they are immediately out of the running for that job, as a potential employer will disqualify anyone with a record.
 The good news, however, is that recent legislation has given new hope to many seeking employment.

 “Ban-the-Box” Legislation Passed!

 California Governor Jerry Brown signed legislation known as “ban-the-box” which went into effect on January 1, 2018.
 This new law bans employers from placing a box on employment applications inquiring applicants if they have ever been convicted of a crime.

 In passing this law, the Governor and Legislature has removed one of the most common barriers to gaining employment.
 Those with criminal records now have the chance to proceed without that dark cloud following them everywhere and become productive contributors to society and most importantly, achieve their personal and family goals.
 Legislation banning the box in government job applications went into effect in 2013, and the City of Los Angeles passed a ban-the-box law which took effect in 2017.

 This law does not limit any inquiry, however.
 The law does not prevent employers from asking potential employees about their criminal convictions.
 Job applicants, after receiving a job offer, can still be asked by employers about convictions and employers can also do background checks.
 The employer can still withdraw job offers.

 This New Law Gives Everyone a Second Chance